Organic Ceylon cinnamon sticks

 6 cups of water

-1 teaspoon maple syrup or sweetener of your choice to taste (optional).
+1 teaspoon of maple syrup or your choice of sweetener to taste (not necessary).

 Pour water into a saucepan or teapot and add cinnamon sticks or cinnamon powder and bring to the boil over medium heat.
 Once boiling, reduce the heat to low and simmer for 10 minutes.